morganscafidi/FutureOfCoffee/README_JW.md

 - over 86°F (30°C) can severely damage coffee plants, stunting growth, yellowing leaves, even spawning stem tumors
 - coffee needs an annual rainfall of 1500 to 3000 mm

 Methodology - Plot climate analysis maps similar to lab4.
 Combine muliple layers of climate analysis to produce where conditions will increase suitability and decrease suitability.
+After successfully completing the suitability analysis, we can grab statistics on which areas have a higher average of suitable land for optimal coffee growing.

 Expected Outcomes - Most areas currently suitable for coffee growing will decrease suitability.
 Small areas of higher elevation and higher latitude with ideal temperature, sunshine, and rainfall conditions will increase in suitability.